 After the death of Anelog in 1997, Sebastien and myself relaxed the monastic discipline but continued with the Graigian Society for a couple of years before closing the monastery and going our separate ways.

-Coming out of living an extreme and devoted lifestyle brought its own consequences.
-Acclimatising to ‘normal’ life was challenging and exciting.
-The ‘normal’ world, even though it has embraced that there is an environmental problem isn’t doing enough about it, as people’s mindsets haven’t changed enough.
-However there are groups and businesses that are proactive and that is indeed hopeful.
+Coming out of living a disciplined and devoted lifestyle was exciting and challenging.
+Acclimatising to ‘normal’ life was sometimes a bumpy ride.
+This crazy world, even though it has embraced that there is an environmental problem isn’t doing enough about it, as people’s mindsets haven’t changed enough.
+However there are groups and businesses that are proactive and that is a beginning.

-I am pleased that I was a part of an active and positive force for change but recognize that there is much to be still done.
-Nowadays my way of contributing to the betterment of mankind is changing and one way is to share my unique art to a wider audience.
+I am very grateful that I was a part of an active and positive force for change but recognize that there is still much to be done.
+Nowadays my way of contributing to the betterment of mankind is by changing and uplifting peoples hearts, through healing and the arts.

-Gurdjieff taught me that there are three foods: The food we eat and drink, the air we breathe and the food of impressions, which is most nourishing when it consists of an unspoilt natural environment, architecture based on the human form, pollution-free elegant transport and uplifting arts and crafts.
+Gurdjieff said that there are three foods: The food we eat and drink, the air we breathe and the food of impressions, which is most nourishing when it consists of an unspoilt natural environment, architecture based on the human form, pollution-free elegant transport and uplifting arts and crafts.